Table of Contents

 Bonus: Capture the animals’ personality – knowing your subject!

 For example, I studied a Masters in Zoology and therefore I can understand much better why and how animals behave in certain ways.
-This allows me to know what to expect from wild animals and makes me think about how I can capture it.
+This allows me to know what to expect from wild animals and what to focus on.
+It makes me think about how I can capture that on camera.

-So, study up before you head out on your next adventure!
+So, study up before on the peculiar habits of your chosen species before you head out on your next adventure!